9 minutes

 must be declared under the features

-section in the subgraph manifest.
+section in the Subgraph manifest.

 La scelta di una lingua diversa avrà un effetto definitivo, anche se talvolta sottile, sull’API di ricerca fulltext.
 I campi coperti da una query fulltext vengono esaminati nel contesto della lingua scelta, quindi i lessemi prodotti dall’analisi e dalle query di ricerca variano da lingua a lingua.
 Ad esempio, quando si utilizza il dizionario turco supportato, “token” viene ridotto a “toke”, mentre il dizionario inglese lo riduce a “token”.